CostcoFanboy/pre-commit-golang/README.md

 pre-commit-golang
 =================

-:rotating_light: Please see the project sunsetting announcement:
+:rotating_light: This repo exists due to the sunsetting of the original repo [Issues/98](https://github.com/dnephin/pre-commit-golang/issues/98)
-[Issues/98](https://github.com/dnephin/pre-commit-golang/issues/98)
 :rotating_light: